geraldsilvertreebrands/spim/docs/architecture.md

 - updated_at: timestamp
 - input_hash: hash of input data used to calculate the field values by pipeline
 - justification: AI-generated short phrase explaining the logic of the current value
+- confidence: score 0..1

-Updates to this attribute obviously affect one or more of the value_... fields.
-Reads of the attribute value will in general return the value_current value, unless specifically requesting the override value.
+Updates to this attribute affect one or more of the `value_*` fields.
+Reads of the attribute value will in general return the `value_current` value, unless specifically requesting the override value.
+If approvals are required and `value_current` changes, we do not clear `value_approved` so it remains comparable and easy to restore.

 ## Input attributes

-These are attributes pulled from other sources (e.g., sycned from external systems, or scraped).
+These are attributes pulled from other sources (e.g., synced from external systems, or scraped).
 They are not versioned or produced by pipelines.
 This EAV table contains just the current value, and an updated_at field.

 ## Timeseries attributes

 This EAV table has multiple values per attribute-entity pair, with a timestamp column to record timestamps.
 Used for, e.g., price and stock history for scraped products.

+## Resolved values and JSON bags

+To avoid dynamic SQL pivots, we use MySQL views to unify values from the three EAV buckets and pre-aggregate them into per-entity JSON objects:
+- `eav_timeseries_latest`: latest datapoint per `(entity_id, attribute_id)` using a window function.
+- `entity_attribute_resolved`: unified rowset from `versioned`, `input`, and latest `timeseries`.
+- `entity_attr_json`: aggregates resolved values into two JSON bags per entity (with overrides applied vs current-only) for quick reads.

+Relations (`belongs_to`, `belongs_to_multi`) are stored in `entity_attr_links` and can be exposed via a companion aggregation view when needed.

 ## Tech architecture
 	•	Core app: Laravel (PHP) + Filament admin for back‑office UI and API.